arthur12320/fpi/README.md

 {
   "name":"name of the movie",
-  "year":"year movie was released", "decription":"small description off the movie", "director":"the director of the movie",
+  "year":"year movie was released", "description":"small description off the movie", "director":"the director of the movie",
   "torrent":"a working magnet link for the movie"
 }